elixir-cldr/cldr_numbers/README.md

 #### RBNF Rules with Float numbers

 RBNF is primarily oriented towards positive integer numbers.
 Whilst the standard caters for negative numbers and fractional numbers the implementation of the rules is incomplete.
 Use with care.

+## Parsing Numbers from String

+To be completed